 - Toni: Like Tiff, I stayed dryer in my performance capris and tank top than I did in a similar 100-percent cotton workout outfit.
 Gonna stick to performance fabrics from now on.

 - Ben.
 I was installing a large landscape project with my team on both days.
 On day 1, I wore a cotton polo.
 By the end of the day, I looked like I just stepped out of a shower with my clothes on.
 On day 2, I wore the performance polo, and while I still sweat, I still looked presentable to my clients, and I felt much more comfortable.

-Are all moisture wicking fabrics alike?
-No!
 For a moisture-wicking fabric to work properly, it needs to be both sweat-wicking and breathable.
 Some fabrics (like cotton and linen) can be breathable, but they aren’t sweat wicking.
 The weave of a polyester fabric also makes a difference.
 A polyester running shirt usually features a knitted, mesh-like structure of yarns (think chain link fence).
 A polyester rain jacket, on the other hand, is made from a non-permeable weave (think canvas awning).
-When choosing moisture wicking wear for working or working out, read the manufacturer’s description and look for words like “dry-fit, sweat wicking, stay-dry, performance, or fast drying.”
+When choosing moisture wicking wear for working or working out, read the manufacturer’s description and look for words like “dry-fit, sweat wicking, stay-dry, performance, antimicrobial, antibacterial, or fast drying.”